Moosieus/kevo_ex/README.md

 - Evaluate improving websocket API
 - Diagnose websocket quietly dropping
 - Add function and module docs
-- Use structured logging + format callbacks
+- Use structured logging with format callback functions
   - Provide a format callback in the metadata (straightforward enough...)
   - Where do I add the 'middleware' to call said callback?
 (Maybe `Logger.Translator`)
+  - Translator should only affect this application and none others
-- Refactor `Kevo.Client.Api` to process messages concurrently
+- Refactor `Kevo.Api.Client` to process messages concurrently

 ## Installation
 `kevo_ex` is a work in progress and isn't yet available on hex.